Aqua5lad/Project-2018/README.md

 |Mean    (cm)* |     5.843    |      3.054   |     3.759    |      1.199
 |Std.Deviation*|     0.825    |      0.432   |     1.759    |      0.761

-### 1.Statistical analysis of the data subsets for each variety
+### 2. Statistical analysis of the data subsets for each variety

 A similar statistical analysis, by Iris variety, was carried out, using the NumpyData program.
 The results of this analysis are shown in the following three tables.